maasha/BioDSL/README.md

 Where `<SRC>` is the path to a data directory shared between the Docker host and the Docker BioDSL container.

+NB!
+The Docker version of BioDSL currently don't contain any third-party tools.

 # Getting started

 BioDSL is implemented in Ruby making use of Ruby’s powerful metaprogramming